wpeka/auction-software/README.txt

 The WordPress auction plugin also offers multi-vendor options.
 This helps you create an eBay-style vendor auction marketplace on your site.
 This feature allows your website visitors and other 3rd parties to host their own auction on your website and sell to your audience.
 This gives your website visitors a variety of auctions to choose from and bid, and you can also monetize by the commissions earned.

-Woo Auction Software plugin integrates with WooCommerce to provide a diverse set of payment gateways so that your users can place bids in their native currency through any popular payment gateway supported.
+WPAuction software plugin integrates with WooCommerce to provide a diverse set of payment gateways so that your users can place bids in their native currency through any popular payment gateway supported.

 This plugin can be used to host auctions in any language with the help of local translation plugins.
 You may be a novice or an expert, this plugin supports all types of users needing no technical or coding skills on your part.

-***Here’s what Darryl has to say about Woo Auction Software:***
+***Here’s what Darryl has to say about WPAuction software:***

 >This was exactly what I was looking for.
-Woo Auction Software has provided me with features and functionalities that make a perfect auction site. - Darryl Lane
+WPAuction software has provided me with features and functionalities that make a perfect auction site. - Darryl Lane

-== How to get started with Woo Auction Software ==
+== How to get started with WPAuction software ==

 [youtube https://www.youtube.com/watch?v=hREy6K8PsOU]

-It is effortless to set up Woo Auction Software in different auction modes.
+It is effortless to set up WPAuction software in different auction modes.
 You can use these auctions to create professional auction websites, eBay-type auctions, and many more.
 The plugin comes with pre-designed email templates that make it easy for you to customize the email notifications.
 The plugin works with all modern WordPress themes available.

 = The various types of WooCommerce Auctions supported by this plugin are: =